oedersonmacedo/data-type-js/README.md

  - **Numerical operations**
   - Arithmetic operators: + (sum), - (minus), * multiplication, / (division), and % (remainder division)
   - Assigment operators: =, +=, -=, * =, /= and %=
-  - Incerement and decrement operator: -- and ++
+  - Incerement and decrement operator: -- and ++:
-    - If the operator has after the variable (*variable++ or variable--*), first it will show the value and then assign it ano more;
+    - If the operator has after the variable (*variable++ or variable--*), first it will show the value and then assign it one more or one less;
-    - However, if the operator has before the variable (*++variable or --variable*), it will first assign one more, and then show the updated value.
+    - However, if the operator has before the variable (*++variable or --variable*), it will first assign one more or one less, and then show the updated value;